WadhahEssam/password-pocket/README.md

 ### also note that the app shows in the console every request data and how this data is encrypted and by which key .
 ![alt text](https://raw.githubusercontent.com/WadhahEssam/password-pocket/master/img/console.jpg)

+### Dig deeper :
-### if you experince in React/Redux you can check the redux action creator in /resources/assets/actions/index.js , because here is all the request to the server has been established and all passwords are being hashed and encrypted , it is fairly simple and easy to follow the code .
+if you have some experince in React/Redux feel free to check the redux action creator in /resources/assets/actions/index.js , because here is all the request to the server has been established and all passwords are being hashed and encrypted , it is fairly simple and easy to follow the code .

 ## Technologies Used :
 - PHP 7.2